 What is Vivacity?

 Vivacity is an inter-institutional collaboration between six post-secondary institutions and Calgary Economic Development (CED).
-Vivacity engages interdisciplinary teams of students in the re-imagination, design and activation of underutilized and vacant spaces in the city.
+Vivacity engages interdisciplinary teams of students in the re-imagination, design and implementation of creative solutions to challenges facing the city of Calgary.

 The city needs young people.
 Vivacity deepens student engagement in urban issues and empowers young people to lead an active civic life.
 CED has identified ‘brain drain’ and the exodus of young people from Calgary as a major concern.
 Vivacity gives young people a voice and a venue to contribute their ideas to the changing urban landscape.